 Why use discussion boards?

 Discussion boards can be a great way to promote engagement in online learning.
-They can be used to allow students to discuss individual or group tasks, ask questions, share expectations and experiences or used as a social space to connect with peers.
+Students can discuss individual or group tasks, ask questions, share expectations and experiences or use it as a social space to connect with peers.

 Top tips for discussion boards: